 Are You Heading Out Lobstering

 Remember that lobstering in Georgia, South Carolina, and North Carolina requires a seaworthy vessel and specialized training to become scuba certified.
 For most, the best bet is to visit a local seafood market.
+Additionally, ensure that North Carolina lobster season, South Carolina lobster season, or Georgia lobster season are open.
 However, an alternative to lobster diving is crabbing.
 Catch the equally as tasty blue crab from the dock.